Who’s behind World Cancer Day?

 Self care for you and those caring for you is critical and can play a big role in recovery and in preventing other health concerns.
 It is important to invest time in you and your healing and there are many ways you can improve not only recovery but lay a path for some healthier habits going forward.

 Exercise is often recommended by your care-provider and can help manage common symptoms during and after your cancer treatment.
 Mild exercise is recommended to reduce some of that stress and tension and can improve your sleep helping boost recovery and energy levels.
 Many studies promote exercise to help people with cancer live longer while improving overall quality of life.

 Vibration plates are a perfect low impact way to get things moving.
 The gentle movements of plate create an “environment” that makes the exercises or stretches more effective, in less time and with less effort.
 You can even massage yourself to relieve tight muscles and stiff joints while offering a big boost of circulation and lymph to help your body expedite recovery.
 Lifepro has a variety of plates and numerous how-to videos to help support you.

 Having good days and bad days as you go through treatment and recovery can make travelling to your gym or athletic club a non option.
-Treadmills or stationary bikes are other great pieces of equipment to consider.
+Treadmills, stationary bikes, and exercise step platforms are other great pieces of equipment to consider.
 You can work at your own pace in the comfort of your own home and blast some tunes to help get you in the zone.